travelgateX/documentation-site/content/hotel-x/plugins/add_parameterX.md

 The add parameter plugin **adds parameters in the configuration of the existing accesses**.
 By doing this, you can add parameters dynamically in request time to the existing accesses (see [Access configuration](https://docs.travelgatex.com/hotel-x/concepts/accesses-supplier-context/)).
 This plugin can be used in all the booking services.

+You can also **replace** the value of an existing parameter by adding into the query a parameter with the same key of another an existing parameter.

 ### Parameters

 |key|value type|condition|description|